Convert Active Dry Yeast from Cup to Teaspoon

 50 teaspoons of active dry yeast is 1 cup.
 The conversion works the same in reverse, so you can switch between teaspoons and cups without changing the result.
 This helps when a recipe lists cups but you would rather weigh or measure in teaspoons.
 The converter above and the chart below cover both directions for any amount.

-How many teaspoons is 1 cup of dried yeast?
+How much is 1 cup of dried yeast in teaspoons?

 Dried yeast is another name for active dry yeast, so 1 cup of dried yeast is 50 teaspoons, exactly the same as active dry yeast.
 The figure does not change with the name: 2 cups is 100 teaspoons and 0.5 cups is 25 teaspoons.
 Use the converter above for any quantity, or read the conversion chart on this page for the most common amounts.